MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

 # Upgrade a Storage Spaces Direct cluster to Windows Server 2019

 To upgrade a Storage Spaces Direct cluster from Windows Server 2016 to Windows Server 2019, you have four options using the [cluster OS rolling upgrade process](../../failover-clustering/Cluster-Operating-System-Rolling-Upgrade.md).
-Two options involve keeping the VMs running, and two options involve stopping all VMs.
+Two options involve keeping the virtual machines (VMs) running, and two options involve stopping all VMs.
 Each option has strengths and weaknesses, so select the option that best suits the needs of your organization.

 To read more about an upgrade option, select a link:

-- **[In-place upgrade while VMs are running](#in-place-upgrade-while-vms-are-running)** on each server in the cluster.
+- [In-place upgrade while VMs are running](#in-place-upgrade-while-vms-are-running) on each server in the cluster.
 This option incurs no VM downtime, but you must wait for storage jobs (mirror repair) to finish after each server is upgraded.

-- **[Clean OS installation while VMs are running](#clean-os-installation-while-vms-are-running)** on each server in the cluster.
+- [Clean OS installation while VMs are running](#clean-os-installation-while-vms-are-running) on each server in the cluster.
 This option incurs no VM downtime, but you must wait for storage jobs (mirror repair) to finish after each server is upgraded, and you must set up each server and all its apps and roles again.
 We recommend this option over an in-place upgrade.

-- **[In-place upgrade while VMs are stopped](#in-place-upgrade-while-vms-are-stopped)** on each server in the cluster.
+- [In-place upgrade while VMs are stopped](#in-place-upgrade-while-vms-are-stopped) on each server in the cluster.
 This option incurs VM downtime, but you don't need to wait for storage jobs (mirror repair), so it's faster.

-- **[Clean OS installation while VMs are stopped](#clean-os-installation-while-vms-are-stopped)** on each server in the cluster.
+- [Clean OS installation while VMs are stopped](#clean-os-installation-while-vms-are-stopped) on each server in the cluster.
 This option incurs VM downtime, but you don't need to wait for storage jobs (mirror repair), so it's faster.
 We recommend this option over an in-place upgrade.

 ## Prerequisites and limitations